cosmicjs/nodejs-website-boilerplate/README.md

 ```
 npm install
 ```
 Import the `bucket.json` file into your Cosmic JS bucket.
+To do this go to Your Bucket > Settings > Import / Export Data.
 Then run:
 ```
 COSMIC_BUCKET=your-bucket-slug npm start
 ```